 TLDR The malignant pilomatricoma showed strong epithelial keratin expression, suggesting it may not calcify.

-The study investigated a malignant pilomatricoma, revealing that it maintained hHa5/HOXC13 co-expression and disrupted hHa1/β-catenin–LEF1 expression in its transitional cell compartment, similar to benign pilomatricomas.
-However, unlike benign forms, the malignant tumor's transitional cells also strongly expressed epithelial keratins K5, K14, and K17.
-This expression pattern, along with the presence of numerous parakeratinizing whorls and absence of calcification, suggested a dominance of the epithelial differentiation pathway, potentially preventing the tumor's calcification.
+The study investigated a malignant pilomatricoma, focusing on the expression patterns of hair and epithelial keratins and transcription factors.
+It found that the malignant tumor maintained hHa5/HOXC13 co-expression and disrupted hHa1/β-catenin–LEF1 expression in its transitional cell compartment, similar to benign pilomatricomas.
+However, unlike benign tumors, the malignant pilomatricoma's transitional cells also strongly expressed epithelial keratins K5, K14, and K17.
+This expression pattern suggested a dominance of the epithelial differentiation pathway, which might prevent the tumor's calcification.